 Tucked away on the corner of Brooks Mews and Avery Row, just behind Claridge’s, LPM Restaurant & Bar offers Londoners a taste of the French Mediterranean.

-Previously named La Petite Maison, this spot hits all the pleasure points with its elevated Mediterranean home cooking – the light, ingredient-driven dishes (think warm prawns served in buttery olive oil and baby chicken marinated in Amalfi lemon) are celebrated city-wide, and as for the staff, well, they make you feel like a star.
+This spot hits all the pleasure points with its elevated Mediterranean home cooking – the light, ingredient-driven dishes (think warm prawns served in buttery olive oil and baby chicken marinated in Amalfi lemon) are celebrated city-wide, and as for the staff, well, they make you feel like a star.

 Relaxed yet smart; elegant, whilst a little eccentric – think of dining at LPM Restaurant & Bar as an experience akin to a members’ club, without the need for a membership.